Haytham-HK/ensa-year1-portfolio/02-python-algos/current_temperature/README.md

 ## How I built it
 - Researched scraping vs APIs; chose Open-Meteo because it's free and simple.
 - Used `geopy` + Nominatim for geocoding.
-- Added basic error handling and a small unit test (optional).